What topics does the training cover?

 - An acknowledgement of rights and resources (5 minutes)

 The whole training will take one (1) hour and forty-five (45) minutes to two (2) hours to complete.
+If you believe you have completed the training but are still receiving reminder emails, log back in and ensure you have completed all parts.

 Do I have to complete the training in one sitting?

 No, you do not.
 Please take the time you need to complete the training knowing that the system will save your progress each time you log in or out of the training.
+Note: once you start an individual video, you must complete it in one sitting.
+If you navigate away from the video while it is playing, you will be required to watch it again.

 How do I show that I have completed the training?